One-to-one meetings: a complete guide

 What you cover in your one-to-ones depends on you and your direct report.

 Many management experts recommend asking your employee to lead the meeting by setting an agenda ahead of time or creating a loose structure that they wish to follow.
+Having a clear meeting agenda, or even better, a shared agenda, ensures both parties are prepared and helps drive productive discussions.

 We like this approach because it takes a job off your plate, sends your direct report a message of trust and recognises the importance of their priorities.

 That said, it’s helpful to guide the content of your one-to-ones to make sure you cover off key information.
 Do this by requesting certain updates.
+Preparing talking points in advance can help keep the conversation focused and ensure all important topics are addressed.

 Here are some guidelines: